uikit/uikit-site/docs/pages/modal.md

 The returned promise has a property `dialog`, which holds a reference to the modal itself.
 This lets you manipulate e.g. the markup of the modal's element.

-To translate the button labels, the dialog functions accepts an optional `options` object parameter.
+To translate the button labels, the dialog functions accept an optional `options` object parameter.
 This has a key `i18n` and two properties `ok` and `cancel`.

 ```js
 const modal = UIkit.modal.confirm('UIkit confirm!', {i18n: {ok: 'okay'}}).dialog; // The modal component